elolelo/FinalPokerSolution/README.md

 1. Get the necessary  Java library  imports
 2. Get  input from user
 3. Account for the validity of the  text input
-    3.1 Use of try/catch statement or the exception class or assert statements
+    3.1 Use of conditional statements for checking the validity
-4. Define suits and values [arrays/enums/arraylist] and populate with the constant poker values equivalents 4.1 Ensure looping though each suits/value [arraylist/enum] to determine comparisons for ranks
+4. Define suits and values as arrays and populate with the constant poker values equivalents 4.1 Ensure looping though each suits and each value in  an array to determine comparisons for ranks
 5. Store the text input as a compatible type for comparison with the 5.1 Find a way to split this string such that values for the suit and values become accessible